alexei-dayrit/foodies/README.md

 - User can sign out of their account
 - User can view other profiles
 - User can follow a profile
+- User can search for posts by username

 ## Preview

 ### Demo - User can login: